 Caterpillar tunnel costs are kept low by the structures' lack of costly hardware components.
 For example, most greenhouse plastic is secured to structures using Poly Lock Channel and Spring Wire.
 While not an expensive component on its own, it would add unwanted costs to a Caterpillar Tunnel since one of the main design philosophies of a Caterpillar Tunnel is its low cost.

 Instead of using Poly Lock Channel and Spring Wire, a Caterpillar Tunnel uses a rope system that keeps the greenhouse plastic in place with a back and forth crisscross rope pattern.
-This pressure holds the plastic in place while avoiding the need for hardware that inflates the price.
+This pressure holds the plastic in place while avoiding the need for hardware (which would inflate the price).

 Here is a picture of what a 16 ft. wide Caterpillar Tunnel looks like when planted to the brim, and when the end-walls have been completely removed for venting: